 Aetna considers melanoma vaccine (also known as Theraccine vaccine or Oncophage vaccine) experimental and investigational for any indication because of insufficient evidence of its safety and effectiveness.

-Aetna considers vaccine therapy in the treatment of ovarian cancer experimental and investigational because the clinical evidence is not sufficient to permit conclusions on the health outcome effects of vaccine therapy in the treatment of ovarian cancer.
+Aetna considers vaccine therapy in the treatment of central nervous system cancers (e.g., neuroblastoma), lung cancer, and ovarian cancer experimental and investigational because the clinical evidence is not sufficient to permit conclusions on the health outcome effects of vaccine therapy in the treatment of these cancers.

 Melanoma vaccine is prepared from melanoma cell lines that are cultured in-vitro.
 The vaccine product is designed to contain 1 or more antigens that are unique to melanoma cells; some preparations also contain "adjuvants" (such as bacillus Calmette-Guerin [BCG]) thought to enhance immunogenicity of the preparation.